Navid200/xDrip/docs/Nightscout/Menu.md

 We use SSH on Google Cloud to access the virtual machine.
 It is not possible to use the mouse to click on the options on the menu.
 [This](./HowToMenu.md) explains how to use menus.

 If you need to use the shell (terminal), select "Exit to shell".
-To return to the menu after, you can open a new terminal, or enter menu in the terminal.
+To return to the menu after, you can open a new terminal, or enter "menu" without quotes in the terminal.